skrumpy-demoscene/memview/readme.md

  - Return to BASIC without any side-effects
  - Be recompilable anywhere

 As of v1.1, it had reached these goals, with 42 bytes left to play with.
-It even has some visual niceties.
+It even had some visual niceties.

-Now, with v1.2.2 you don't even need to recompile it for it to work anywhere in RAM - it *just works*.
+With v1.2.2 you didn't even need to recompile it for it to work anywhere in RAM - it *just worked*.
 Load it in to the address you desire and then call ```USR LoadPoint```.

+As of v1.3.0, you can now recompile it with the options of including the relocation code, or either of the find routines, depending on your size needs.
+See the three compiler directives at the top of ```main.asm```.

+The full version can't go higher than about ```$fc80```, and the relocatable version no higher than ```$fcfc```.
+It's inadvisable to compile below ```$6000``` as it will interfere with BASIC and definitely not below ```$5b00``` as screen updates will trash the code.

 ## Usage